kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 mkdir data results scripts
 ```
 File "Main_Protocol.md" is the central document of the project, describing steps used in this project, their sugnificance, and outputs.
 File "Notes.md" contains the same information but has detailed housekeeping commands, in case more information is needed to explain how and what I did in the main .md.
-'Data' directory withing FinalProject contains analyzed data files with reverse and forward reads.
-This directory is split into 2 subdierectories corresponding to the name of the samples I'm working with.
-'Results' directory is split into the same 2 subdirectories and contains output files for commands used in the protocol.
+'Data' directory withing FinalProject contains analyzed data files with inittial reverse and forward reads as well as datasets added during protocol execution.
+'Results' directory contains output files for commands used in the protocol.
 'Scripts' directory contains code scripts used throughout the project.

-A Git repositoryb was initialized after all of the initial dirs are made:
+A Git repository was initialized after all of the initial dirs are made:

 ```bash
 git init